LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/deque-class.md

 ### <a name="remarks"></a>Notes

-`end` est utilisé pour tester si un itérateur a atteint la fin de son deque.
+`end`est utilisé pour déterminer si un itérateur a atteint la fin de son deque.

 ### <a name="example"></a>Exemple